Jeremiah Rotherham & Co

-Jeremiah Rotherham & Co. was a department store in Shoreditch High Street, London, described during the early years as "Wholesale and Retail Drapers and General Warehousemen".
+Jeremiah Rotherham & Co. was a department store in Shoreditch, located on Shoreditch High Street in the Metropolitan Borough of Shoreditch, described during the early years as "Wholesale and Retail Drapers and General Warehousemen".
 The business evolved from a small drapery shop in the 1840s and grew to employ over 500 people.

 In what appears to have been an altruistic gesture, the founder of the business, Jeremiah Rotherham (1806–1878), created a partnership with four of his long term employees.
 After his death they became the owners and sold the company via a stock market flotation in 1898.
 At this time the store was located at 81–91 Shoreditch High Street and 17–35 Boundary Street.
 Further expansion included the acquisition in 1935 of the London Theatre (formerly the Shoreditch Empire), 95–99 Shoreditch High Street, for use as warehouse space.
 During World War II the main store was hit by bombs during the London blitz; the company was able carry on trading by transferring to an adjacent building.
 In 1968 Jeremiah Rotherham & Co. was purchased by Spencer, Turner and Boldero, later becoming part of the Dent Fownes/Dewhurst Dent P.L.C. group.